DATES: Tentative Dates May 10 - June 7, 2017

 Total Program Fee: $5500

 Due to limited accommodation space, this program has a maximum capacity.
 Interested students are strongly encouraged to apply by the early application deadline.
 TnCIS anticipates that a wait list will be initiated for the regular acceptance applicants.
 Contact TnCIS if you have questions.

 Accommodations: Students will share rooms with other same-gender students in clean, comfortable hotels.
-Students will be provided 3 meals daily.
+Students will be provided 2 meals daily.
 Given the structure of the program and the resources available in some locations, the program may not be able to accommodate students with specific dietary preferences.
 If you have dietary concerns, please contact TnCIS.